surftrips.co

 Frequently asked

-Punta Tur is a point break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Punta Tur is a point bottom, fast sectioning left-hand point, long walls with strong currents, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Punta Tur